dotnet/core/release-notes/9.0/9.0.0/libraries.md

 # Libraries updates in .NET 9

 .NET 9 is now generally available, read about the final release on the [.NET Blog announcement](https://aka.ms/dotnet9).

 This release was focused on quality improvements for the general availability of .NET 9.
+See the [GitHub Release changelog](https://github.com/dotnet/runtime/compare/v9.0.0-rc.2.24473.5...v9.0.0) for more information in changes between this releace and RC.

 Libraries updates in .NET 9: